uwmadisoncals/cals-main-plugins/responsive-vector-maps/readme.txt

 == Changelog ==

+= 5.9.7 =
+* Fix: issue on RVM domain text - missing for some copy tags
+* Fix: issue on Marker Module translation - out of domain text translation need to be hardcoded

+= 5.9.5 =
+* Fix: issue on RVM "Settings for" in rvm_core (tahnks Giulio Alfonso for your effort in this - @senjoralfonso )

+= 5.9.4 =
+* Fix: issue on RVM global settings impeded to translate copy

 = 5.9.3 =
 * New feature : introducing translations - starting with the Italian one
 * Fix: issue on text domain which impeded RVM to be translated